 mass of solution=mass of solute+mass of solvent

-This differs from the addition of volumes, which is not additive.
+This differs from the addition of volumes, which is not additive, since molecules of the solute fit into open spaces between the molecules of the solvent and keeps the total volume lower than expected.
 Determining percent by mass is a simple and important technique for analyzing a solution’s makeup.
 By definition, a percent is a fractional, unitless value of one component compared to the whole.
 In this case, the percent by mass can be represented mathematically as:

 Percent by Mass= mass of solutemass of solution × 100

 Although percent by mass is unitless, this value is sometimes represented with the units (w/w) to convey that the comparison is by mass (weight) only and not by volume.
 Percent by volumes are indicated as weight per volume (w/v) or volume per volume (v/v).
 In w/w calculations, it is important to note that the denominator is the mass of the entire solution, not the solvent.
+While percent by mass is used to determine solution concentration, percent by mole is typically used to calculate the percent of an element or group in a molecule.
+It would be difficult to calculate percent by mole in a solution, since the total moles of solute and solvent would need to be known.
+If those values were known, the overall calculation would be irrelevant.

 In some cases, obtaining the mass of the solvent or solute individually can be difficult or impractical.
 In these cases, the density of a solution can be used to determine mass percent by first producing a calibration curve of solutions with known compositions.
 This first requires the following to be known: the identity of the solute and a reasonable range of the solution’s concentration.
-Enough material must be available to create a series of solutions of known concentration, as well.
-Both methods are demonstrated here.
+More complex analytical methods are required when more than one solute is present in solution.
+For example, selective precipitation or ion exchange could be used to analyze for a solute of interest.
+For single solute solutions, enough material must be available to create a series of solutions of known concentration.
+Two percent by mass methods are demonstrated here.

 Procedure: